Paul Gardner (journalist): Personal

-In 1930 in England, Gardner attended a Ramsgate school that did not field a soccer team because it was seen as a common, working-class sport.
+Born in 1930 in England, Gardner attended a Ramsgate school that did not field a soccer team because it was seen as a common, working-class sport.
 But he and friends created their own team and played games in secret on Saturday mornings.

 "In the afternoon many of us played for the school in rugby or field hockey," Gardner wrote in the introduction of his book, SoccerTalk.
 "Who knows what awful punishment we would have suffered had it got out that we were wasting our adolescent muscle power on soccer only a few hours before school duty called?"

 In trying to explain why soccer cast some sort of spell over him, Gardner has written: "I find in soccer what I have found in life: unpredictability, constant surprises, and a fascinating contrariness.
 It is an activity that suggests it has a mind of its own, one that will tease and disappoint as much as it rewards.

 "A little world where players don’t do things you were quite certain they would do, and other players do things you never thought they were capable of.
 A world where planning goes astray and experts are repeatedly confounded."